zooniverse/front-end-monorepo/docs/arch/adr-17.md

 - The deployment of the front-end next.js apps will match how the back-end apps are managed so we will now be consistent in process
 - We will need to train developers on the new deployment process
 - We do not have a clear set of steps for setting up the as needed branch deployments at this time
-  - We need to do more research into technically how to accomplish the ad hoc branch deploymenets and tear downs.
+  - We need to do more research into technically how to accomplish the ad hoc branch deployments and tear downs.
 It is not known if Helm can be used for this.